Rock Is a Lady's Modesty: Main characters

 A second-year student at Oshin Girls' Academy, where she is the student council vice-president.
 Her family owns a cosmetics brand where she works as their top model.
-While she maintains a dashing princely persona in public, even using the masculine pronoun boku, her true nature is that of a gentle maiden.
+While she maintains a dashing princely persona in public, even using the masculine pronoun boku and wearing a corset to hide her busty figure, her true nature is that of a gentle maiden.
 Her interest in rock music blossoms after watching Lilisa perform, leading her to train herself to use a keyboard and join her band.
 She is also the group's costume designer.
-As she has large breasts, she wears shapewear to maintain her princely appearance.